retaildevcrews/istio/burst/README.md

 In-cluster configuration (as well as default kube-config) for this service requires additional permission to call the `autoscaling` API.

 For a complete RBAC example, see [burst.yaml](./../deploy/burst/burst.yaml).

+### HPA Requirements

+Autoscaling is an approach to automatically scale up or down workloads based on the resource usage.
+The Horizontal Pod Autoscaler (HPA) controller retrieves metrics from a series of APIs and adapters (see [this](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/#support-for-metrics-apis)).

+These metrics can be provided by [K8s metrics server](https://github.com/kubernetes-sigs/metrics-server) or other custom metrics adapter (e.g. [prometheus adapter](https://github.com/kubernetes-sigs/prometheus-adapter)).

+It is assumed that the HPA is properly setup with at least one metrics server.

 ## Implementation details